dr-jam/GameplayProgramming/README.md

 * How assets are stored on the filesystem.
 * The basic properties of the Godot editor's interface.
 * Node and scene relationships and how to use them to compose basic game elements.
 * GDScript's basic syntax, data structures, and use.
-This includes arrays, classes, and importing libraries.
+This includes structured types (e.g., arrays and dictionaries) classes, and importing libraries.
 * Godot's built-in functions (e.g., `_process` and `_ready`).
 * The ability to add and alter input signals.
 * Simple animation and motion.
 * Git and GitHub.
-While these systems are expected of you coming in to the class, you can find some tutorials later in the syllabus.
+While these systems are expected of you coming into the class, you can find some tutorials later in the syllabus.

 ### Unity